 What should I expect if I’ve been accepted?

-Over the month of August, we’ll perform final line edits and prepare the manuscript for printing and distribution.
+Over the months of August and September, we’ll perform final line edits and prepare the manuscript for printing and distribution.
 We reserve the right to make relevant edits to style, diction, punctuation and grammar without review or approval by the author.
 However, changes to the content of the story will always be effected in partnership with the author.
 When each author’s final production file is complete, a PDF proof will be transmitted for final review.